department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 title: Claim Types and When to File | Veterans Affairs
 heading: Types of VA Disability Claims and When to File
 display_title: When to File
 description: Learn about the different types of VA claims for disability compensation.
-Find out when you can first file a claim for service-connected benefits—and what to do if you want to request more benefits or have new evidence to support a claim we denied in the past.
+Find out when you can first file a VA disability claim for service-connected benefits—and what to do if you want to request more benefits or have new evidence to support a claim we denied in the past.
+keywords: types of va disability claims, types of disability claims
 plainlanguage: 11-4-16 certified in compliance with the Plain Writing Act
 template: detail-page
 children: disabilityClaimTypes